 Getting enough folic acid can help reduce the risk of some birth defects, especially neural tube defects.

 Aside from the folic acid found naturally in foods, we recommend it for women who wish to become pregnant to get 400 (micrograms) of folic acid daily.

 Since white rice is rich in folic acid, it can be a better option for people with excess folic acid needs or those at risk of not meeting their folic acid needs.

-• Kidney disease: Brown rice contains more phosphorous and potassium than white rice, thus people who suffer from kidney disease should limit their intake of brown rice because of its content of all these nutrients, and they have to pay attention to them in their diet.
+Brown rice contains more phosphorous and potassium than white rice, thus people who suffer from kidney disease should limit their intake of brown rice because of its content of all these nutrients, and they have to pay attention to them in their diet.

-• A low-fiber diet: It is recommended to follow a low-fiber diet in some cases that include the intestine (such as obstruction, diarrhea), and after surgeries on the stomach or intestine.
+We recommend following a low-fiber diet in some cases that include the intestine (such as obstruction, diarrhea), and after surgeries on the stomach or intestine.

 However, the proportion of the fibers in brown rice is relatively low, so either one can be reliable.